bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.3698720472440944in"} -->

 What I would like to do is design my page, so that on small screens, the navigation bar is still on the top.
-But instead, when I\'m on larger screens, we have more room to play with.
+But instead, when I&apos;m on larger screens, we have more room to play with.
 So, I want to put that navigation bar, off to the side.
 So, let me draw you a little picture here.
-Small screen, I want the bar to be along the top here and then you\'d have all the content.
+Small screen, I want the bar to be along the top here and then you&apos;d have all the content.
 But on a larger screen, it can be this big, then I want my navigation bar to be along the side and we can put all the content right off to the right.